chainpoint/chainpoint-core/README.md

 You should back up this information in a secure place.
 ******************************************************

-Please fund your lightning address with at least 3000000 Satoshis (0.03 BTC) and wait for 6 confirmations, then run `make deploy`
+Please fund your Lightning address with at least 3000000 Satoshis (0.03 BTC) and wait for 6 confirmations, then run `make deploy`

 shutting down LND...